T99/iter-over/docs/basics/utility-classes/object-iterator.md

 # The Basics/Utility Classes/`ObjectIterator`

+!!! help "Reference Documentation"
+    Find reference documentation for `ObjectIterator` [here](/iter-over/reference/utility-classes/object-iterator/), or navigate to it via the ['Reference'](/iter-over/reference/) tab.

 How many times have you typed out the classic `for (let prop of Object.keys(myObj)) ...` mantra?
 More than three times?
 Yeah, me too.
 Here's an easy way to loop over the key-value pairs present in an object: